About the Challenge

-The President’s Marathon Challenge fields a team of 200 Tufts students, staff, faculty, alumni, parents, and friends from around the country, who train to run in the annual Boston Marathon, while raising funds to support nutrition, medical, and fitness programs at Tufts.
-The team is the largest known collegiate marathon program in the
+The Tufts Marathon Team fields a team of 100 Tufts students, staff, faculty, alumni, parents, and friends from around the country, who train to run in the annual Boston Marathon, while raising funds to support nutrition, medical, and fitness programs at Tufts.
+The team is the largest known collegiate marathon program in the United States and attracts runners and supporters from around the country.

 History